king-r-d/lab9-MapReduceAndSpark/README.md

 Copy and paste this file into test.
 By "this file" we mean the document you are currently reading.
 Use ^o followed by ^x.
 The ^ symbol is the control key.

-^o  to write out the file to disk
+^o  is used to write out the file to disk.
-^x to exit pico
+^x is used to exit the pico editor.

-7. Copy the directory where the input resides to HDFS.
-Note: This is a different file system.
+7. Copy the directory where the input resides to HDFS. *** Note: This is a different file system.***

 ```
 cd ..